 Node is a core module class for representing a node in dual space (Figure 20).
-It has one attribute:
+It has one property:

 geometry (GM_Point).

 The value of geometry corresponds to a 2D or 3D Point in the IndoorGML nodel, but its cardinality can be 0 (no geometry provided) or 1.
-Because a Node is always the dual space abstraction of a primal space cell, a Node always has an association with its corresponding CellSpace (e.g. room, door, sensor coverage, etc.) through the duality attribute.
+Because a Node is always the dual space abstraction of a primal space cell, a Node always has an association with its corresponding CellSpace (e.g. room, door, sensor coverage, etc.) through the duality association.
 This way, a Node can always access the information related to the cell it is representing (e.g., geometry, semantic, etc.).
 Note that the associated CellSpace may not carry any information as well, except the functional information for the specific cellular space.
-Additionally, a Node is also associated with at least one Edge instance that is linked to it via the connects attribute.
+Additionally, a Node is also associated with at least one Edge instance that is linked to it via the connects association.